 4. Lockers, Seating and More

 You can keep your belongings dry and secure with conveniently-located lockers.
-Lockers can be rented for $10 with an additional $10 fully-refundable deposit.
+Lockers can be rented for $15 per day with an additional $5 fully-refundable deposit.
+Family lockers are also available for $23 per day plus a $5 refundable deposit.
+In addition, you can also get a Locker Season Pass valid each operating day through September 5, 2022 for $50 plus tax.
 The lockers and rental kiosk are near the Surf’s Up Wave Pool.

 Plenty of free seating is available throughout the park with lots of lounge chairs near all the pools and play areas.
 If you want to make sure you always have a shady spot plus great amenities, consider renting a private cabana.
 There are several options available for maximum comfort.
 Explore cabanas here. >